Elevation: 8,733 ft

 I made an attempt on Old Tom Mountain yesterday from Garden Creek Gap.
 But when I checked your description in the second edition of Idaho: A Climbing Guide (Page 356), it says “…West Ridge from Garden Creek Gap.”
 Clearly, this is the South Ridge.

 Old Tom is most often climbed via its South Ridge, but has also been reported to have been climbed from the Goodenough Creek Campground area on its northeastern side.
-This description is for the South Ridge route from a 2008 climb, contributed by Margo Mandella.

 Travelling south on I-15 from Pocatello, take Exit 40 and drive west on Arimo Road to Garden Creek Gap.
 The gap area itself is a technical rock climbing area.
 Park in one of the two dirt pullouts on the west side of the gap.
 Hike toward the south end of the mountain and walk along the dirt track that travels northwest, looking to your east for a spur ridge to use to reach the mountain’s main South Ridge (there are several options).